I phoned it in, guys. I waited to the very last-minute, like 8p last night to even TRY to take my picture.

 The good news is I have a leading line.
 The bad news is it’s lazy.
 But more good news is it includes a cuddly furry sweetie pie.

 Camera and Lens: Canon EOS 5D Mark III with Canon EF35mm f/1.4L USM

-If you post your images on Instagram or any other social media, use the hashtag #2017project52 so that we can find your work and give it some love!
+If you post your images on Instagram or any other social media, use the hashtag #2018P52 so that we can find your work and share some hearts!

-If you have questions about the project, you can find more about it here or in the Flickr group description.
+Have questions about 2018 Project 52?
+You can find more about it here or in the 2018P52 Flickr group description.
 Join us any time with any camera!